FallenHoot/bicep-registry-modules/avm/res/db-for-my-sql/flexible-server/README.md

 ### Parameter: `administrators`

-The Azure AD administrators when AAD authentication enabled.
+The Azure AD administrators when AAD authentication is enabled.
+Requires the assignment of userAssignedIdentities.

 - Required: No
 - Type: array